djlucas/Samba-Admin-GUI/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the **GNU General Public License v3.0** (GPL-3.0) - see the LICENSE file for details.

+**Note:** This project uses PyQt5, which requires GPL v3 licensing for open source applications.
+All derivative works must also be licensed under GPL v3 or a compatible license.